Radbruch formula

 Radbruch's formula is rooted in the situation of a civil law system.
-It is believed to be a reaction to Radbruch's experience of the judiciary in Nazi Germany and has been applied in the decision of courts in the Federal Republic of Germany numerous times.
-Some authors regard his 1946 essay Gesetzliches Unrecht und übergesetzliches Recht ("Statutory Lawlessness and Supra-Statutory Law"), which first included his theory, as one of the most influential German legal-philosophical writings of the 20th century.
+Radbruch devised the formula following his experience of the judiciary in Nazi Germany, and it has been applied in the decision of courts in the Federal Republic of Germany numerous times.
+His 1946 essay Gesetzliches Unrecht und übergesetzliches Recht ("Statutory Lawlessness and Supra-Statutory Law"), which first included his theory, has been regarded as one of the most influential German legal-philosophical writings of the 20th century.

+The Radbruch formula has a number of historical antecedents, such as Saint Augustine's maxim "an unjust law is no law at all".

 Formation and content

 Before the Second World War, Radbruch seems to have been a supporter of unconditional legal positivism, which demands a strict separation between law and morality.
 In consequence, judges would have to apply positive law (i.e. statutes) without exception.
-The experience of the Third Reich (where Radbruch, then a professor, was banned from teaching) seems to have modified his view.
+His experience under Nazi rule (Radbruch, then a professor, was banned from teaching) seems to have modified his view.
 Shortly after the end of the war, Radbruch first stated his formula in a 1946 essay: